ajeetblog/blog/_wip/2017-07-27-GitwithVSTS.2.md

 Git checkout dev
 ```

-Above cmd will move point from currently on branch (in above case master) to dev.
+Above cmd will move pointer from currently on branch (in above case master) to dev.
 So what happen when you make a commit to your dev branch

 ```PowerShell